bdeckard92/dupUT/01-Class-Content/13-ORM/01-Activities/01-Models/README.md

 1. Run `npm start` from the command line to start the server and sync the database.

-2. Run `mysql -u root -p` to log into the MySQL shell.
+2. Run `mysql -u root -p` to log in to the MySQL shell.

 3. In the MySQL shell, run `USE library_db;` to switch to the library database.